 Fun for Fall

 We’ve found the perfect way to welcome the autumn season with your little ones!
-Explore the world of visual arts with this cool sculpting project featured on
+Explore the world of visual arts with this cool sculpting project featured on Classic Play.

 You can make your own fall tree sculpture with metal wire to shape the trunk and branches.
 Aluminum foil and festively-colored modeling clay complete the look.
 Your kids will love that they built something from scratch and the finished product adds a creative splash to your fall décor.